developer-friendly/blog/docs/posts/0006-gettings-started-with-gitops-and-fluxcd.md

 covered most of the essential components and concepts of GitOps and FluxCD.

-We have deployed the monitoring stack right out of the box and provided the [minimum working example][min-working-example] on how to structure your repository in a way that reduces the friction of your deployments in an automated and GitOps fashion.
+We have deployed the monitoring stack right out of the box and provided the minimum working example[^10] on how to structure your repository in a way that reduces the friction of your deployments in an automated and GitOps fashion.